 The human skeleton is made up of 206 bones.
 The functions of the skeleton are to provide support, give our bodies shape, provide protection to other systems and organs of the body, to provide attachments for muscles, to produce movement and to produce red blood cells.

 There are 5 types of bones in the human body.
-These are long bones, short bones, flat bones, irregular bones and sesmoid bones.
-Here we outline the different types of bones in the human body and explain where they are foound.
-Test yourself at the bottom of the page with our interactive online flash cards.
+These are long bones, short bones, flat bones, irregular bones, and sesamoid bones.
+Here we outline the different types of bones in the human body and explain where they are found.

 There are three planes of motion in which we move.
 If you think about it, most of our movements are not straight up and down, or side to side etc, especially in sports.
 They tend to combine a mixture of movements in different planes.